The Baseline Protocol is a set of techniques and specifications that can be implemented by any number of products, services and solutions.

 Note: All source code in the Baseline Protocol repository is licensed under the Public Domain CC0-Universal license; it can be forked and any of its contents can be copied and used by others at will.

 On August 26, 2020, the first set of generalized core libraries for the baseline protocol were released, and the team delivered a new reference implementation to go with it.
 By convention, all subsequent implementations will follow the form "BRI-#".

 Most/all baseline reference implementations shall include a "base" example application, reusable libraries, and sometimes relevant components, such as specific connectors.

 Baseline Reference Implementation #1 (BRI-1) was developed by contributors from Provide, Nethermind, EY and others, with support and oversight from the entire Baseline Maintainer team.
-This implementation correctly utilizes the core Baseline Protocol abstract interfaces, which are free of dependencies on any particular set of components or proprietary systems, but it also relies heavily on tools and systems made available by Provide and Nethermind.
+This implementation correctly utilizes the core Baseline Protocol abstract interfaces, which are free of dependencies on any particular set of components or proprietary systems, but it also relies heavily on tools and systems made available by Provide.
 Provide's Shuttle infrastructure deployment and manifold system is used by many baselining developers to make their work easier.
 Nethermind is the first Ethereum public client to implement the

 IBaselineRPC interface (found here).
 NATS is a production-ready enterprise messaging layer that meets the privacy and performance requirements for baselining.

 Baseline Reference Implementation#2 (BRI-2) is the second "baseline reference implementation".
 The purpose of this project is to show a baseline stack using different services compared to BRI-1, but this stack must still comply with the baseline specificiations, therefore allowing interoperability with other baseline stacks.